0zerocoder/codeforces.com/313A README.md

 # codeforces.com
-Perform task 313A with Statement Syntax if, elif, else
+Perform task 313A with Statement Syntax (Python) if, elif, else